mapcode-foundation/mapcode-rest-service/README.md

     Completely refactored the source tree to create JARs for all classes in the WAR file.
 This was needed to allow running the service from the command-line using `java` only.

+    This version can be used to run the service stand-alone, without Tomcat, on a local machine.
+    This allows you, for example, to use the XML services from within your own local MS Excel sheet.

 * 2.2.3.15 - 2.2.3.16

     Changed JSON API response for `/alphabets` and `/territories`: these no longer return a top-level